Psychology Co-op Program (PCOP)

 - A statement about your plans when you graduate.
 This is one of the most important sections, and should fill up most of the space on the page.
 What are you interseted in?
 What careers are you considering?
 What types of employment appeal to you?
 This information will be used, in part, to assess potential matches for work term positions.

-- A brief listing of relevant past work or volunteer experiences.
+- A resume of relevant past work or volunteer experiences.
 Please note the word "relevant"; do not simply list everything you've ever done.

 Part of what we consider is how well the application is written, as employers seek students with excellent communication skills.
 Students should also keep in mind the kinds of employment opportunities available to 2nd, 3rd, and 4th year psychology majors.